Skip to contents

 where ltl_t is the level, btb_t the trend, and ϵt\epsilon_t the additive error at time tt, respectively.

-Moreover, α\alpha' is a level smoothing parameter, β\beta' a trend smoothing parameter, and ϕ\phi' a dampening parameter.
+Moreover, α\alpha' is a level smoothing parameter, β\beta' a trend smoothing parameter, and ϕ\phi' a damping parameter.
 We use normal priors for the intercepts of the level l1l_1 and trend b1b_1, and a zero-truncated normal prior for the variance σlink(R)2{\sigma_{\text{link}(R)}}^2 of the innovations, allowing these to be estimated from the data.
 We use Beta priors for the smoothing parameters α\alpha' and β\beta'.

-In theory, the dampening parameter ϕ\phi' can also be estimated from the data, but usually has to be fixed due to identifiability issues.
+In theory, the damping parameter ϕ\phi' can also be estimated from the data, but usually has to be fixed due to identifiability issues.
 The default is ϕ=0.9\phi'=0.9, i.e. the strength of the trend is assumed to halve approximately every week of predicting into the future.

 link(Rt)=𝐁[t,]a\begin{equation} \text{link}(R_t) = \boldsymbol{B}_{[t,\,]} \, a \end{equation}